PRIVATE MICHAEL PAUL ABRUSCATO; U.S. ARMY

 Byington Place Youth Was in Italy; Would Have Entered OCS School In 2 Weeks

-Private Michael P. Abruscato, 26, husband of Mrs. Barbara Bogart Abruscato of 12 Byington Place, was killed in action in Italy on April 18, official notice of his death having been received on Monday.
+Private Michael P. Abruscato, 26, husband of Mrs. Barbara Bogart Abruscato of 12 Byington Place, was killed in action in Italy on April 18, with official notice of his death having been received on Monday.
 Private Abruscato, in service since May 1944, trained at Camp Blanding, Florida, and went overseas in November, serving with the 64th Division.
 In civilian life, he was with the Remington Arms Company in Bridgeport.
-Besides his wife, he is survived by his daughter Michele (Micky) nine-months old, his parents, Mr. and Mrs. Joseph Abruscato of 13 Donovan Street; five brothers: Nicholas, a discharged veteran of World War 2; Sergeant Charles in Germany; PFC Joseph Jr. in Luzon; Samuel and Frank of this city, and three sisters.
-Mrs. Dorothy Coppola, Mrs. Matilda Germano of this city; and Mrs. Mary DePumpa of Springdale.
-Private Abruscato wrote his wife on April 10 that in about two weeks he was to enter an OCS (Officer Candidate School) in Italy.
+Besides his wife, he is survived by his daughter Michele (Micky) nine-months-old, his parents, Mr. and Mrs. Joseph Abruscato of 13 Donovan Street; five brothers: Nicholas, a discharged veteran of World War 2; Sergeant Charles in Germany; PFC Joseph Jr. in Luzon; Samuel and Frank of this city, and three sisters.
+Mrs. Dorothy Coppola, Mrs. Matilda Germano of this city, and Mrs. Mary DePumpa of Springdale.
+Private Abruscato wrote his wife on April 10 that in about two weeks, he was to enter an OCS (Officer Candidate School) in Italy.

 Memorial marker in St. John’s Cemetery, 223 Richards Avenue, Norwalk, Connecticut; Section B1.
 Photo by webmaster.